 When you open a HDR image in Lightroom, you can notice how easy it is to pull the highlights and shadows sliders all the way.
-By doing this, you ruin the middle part of the histogram, losing details and beautiful colours.
+By doing this, you ruin the middle part of the histogram, losing details and beautiful colors.

 The best method is to use local adjustments to recover highlights and shadows only where needed, leaving the correctly exposed parts of the image untouched.